Hi-Res 3D · AR-Ready

 Check every box

 Don't start shooting until every item below is confirmed.
-This checklist prevents the most common reasons for failed 3D reconstructions.
+This checklist covers the most common reasons 3D models fail.

-Object is rigid, textured, and non-reflective - suitable for photogrammetry capture
+Object is rigid, textured, and non-reflective so it works well for 3D scanning

-Lighting is soft, diffused, and consistent from all angles - no hard shadows
+Lighting is soft, diffused, and consistent from all angles with no hard shadows

-Camera is on tripod at consistent distance with entire object in frame
+Camera is on tripod at a consistent distance, with the whole object in frame

-Resolution set to maximum - never shoot at reduced resolution
+Resolution set to maximum, do not shoot at a lower resolution

-Aperture narrow enough for full depth of field - f/8–f/16 recommended
+Aperture narrow enough for full depth of field. f/8 to f/16 is recommended

-Focal length/zoom is fixed - will not change at any point during the session
+Focal length/zoom is fixed, do not change it at any point during the shoot

 Planned for 3 orbits: eye level, elevated (~45°), and from below (~45°)

-Each photo will overlap ~70% with the previous one - no skipping ahead
+Each photo will overlap ~70% with the previous one, do not skip ahead

 40–120+ total photos planned depending on object size and complexity